Emergency. Preparing for the Future

 MICHAL MACHCINÍK (SK)

 Originally from Košice, Machciník is a sculptor who works with natural materials while exploring themes such as rituals, fetishism, religion, eremitism, asceticism, the dialogue between technology and nature, and the relationship between the organic and the inorganic.
 His visually attractive installations are often based on broader research.
-In one recent installation, he addressed the subfossil turn while drawing on his study of trees in a forest near Bratislava that are in the first stage of fossilization and bear traces of animal processing.
+Woods are examined in the vicinity of the city of Košice at the site of gravel extraction of a nearby cement plant, where they are secondary extracted together with gravel from the ground from a depth of several meters.
+As such, they are quickly becoming a commodity in the designer furniture market.

 MARTYNA POZNAŃSKA (PL)